 Your dream of becoming a professional lorry driver is not farfetched; it can become a reality.
 However, know how to drive, and becoming an LGV driver is far from being a straightforward process.
 People often think they can transition into being LGV drivers without facing any hurdles since they already have a license to drive.
-While this might not be that difficult as you might presume, there are a few things you must do, and you will follow a particular order if you are to complete your LVG training and acquire a professional license.
+While this might not be that difficult as you might presume, there are a few things you must do, and you will follow a particular order if you are to complete your LVG or HGV training and acquire a professional license.
 One of the first things you will do is to apply for a provisional LGV license.

 Must I Have The LGV Or HGV License?